Whether you’re fresh out of school or thinking of leaving your current job, knowing how to prepare for an interview is a must.

 Know your stuff

 Whatever you are applying for, make sure you’ve done your research.
-Interviewers expect candidates to have a good grasp of what their organisation does
+Interviewers expect candidates to have a good grasp of what their organisation does and how they work.

-Also, look up who is interviewing you and make sure you know their names, job titles and what they do.
+Look up who is interviewing you and make sure you know their names, job titles and what they do.

 And make sure you know the format of your interview – for example, will it be one-on-one or in a group?
 If you don’t know, it’s ok to ask.